atubak400/LEMP-Stack-Ubuntu-Web-Stack-Implementation-/documentation.md

 ---

-Step 32: Create a new database by running `CREATE DATABASE 'example_database`
+Step 32: Confirm that the data was successfully saved to your table by running `SELECT * FROM example_database.todo_list;`

 ![Create Database](./Images/31.png)